-The motorcycle is standing.
+The motorcycle is stationary.

-- Switch on the ignition by turning the ignition key to the ON $\bigcirc$ position. - Press the MODE button repeatedly until the ambient temperature is active. - Keep the MODE button pressed until the display mode changes from °C to °F or from °F to °C.
+- Switch on the ignition by turning the ignition key to the $\textbf{ON} \bigcirc$ position. - Press the MODE button repeatedly until the ambient temperature is active. - Keep the MODE button pressed until the display mode changes from °C to °F or from °F to °C.